phytoclass/phytoclass/README.md

 simulated annealing to determine the biomass of different phytoplankton groups from pigment concentrations.

+The main function is 'Simulated annealing'.
+This can be used in conjuction with the cluster function, which clusters larger datasets.
+To understand how to use your own matrices instead of the default dataset, please see the example in the vignette.

+There is a separate function when Divynl chlorophyll a and Prochlorococcus are used.

+The 'Steepest Descent'function is similar to that of CHEMTAX, and is unconstrained by minimum and maximum values, unlike the simualted annealing function.
+I would use this with more caution.

 ## Installation

 It can be installed from CRAN with: